 Product photography is invaluable to any e-commerce website, as findings from Etsy have shown.
 Originally a site for individual creatives to share handmade and vintage goods, Etsy is now a massive online marketplace of alternative clothing and accessories.
 Their studies on how customers interact with their website show 90% of customers think that image quality is the most important factor in a sale.

-And the pictures you provide not only help make sales, they help you keep them as sales.
+And the pictures you provide not only help increase eCommerce conversion rates, but they also help you keep them as sales.
 Since 22% of returns are ultimately caused by photos that look unlike the product in real life, by making the images on the product page as realistic and professional as possible, you can totally erase this large margin of returns and cut down on losses.

 Meero’s own product photography solutions ensure all photographs are edited by AI-driven algorithms that process each pixel individually and guarantee a regular high quality in no time at all.
 Products are presented stylishly and, importantly, with as accurately as possible to how the product looks in real life.